AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

 ## What to look at for training process:

  - convergence (the ideal result is located, but the swarm doesnt converge on it)
+    - this means the velocity magnitude needs to be decreasing over time => not staying constant / or getting clamped
+    - Velocity is initialized with a significant amplitude which should decrease over time since INERTIA < 1
  - Is a good result located ?
 Can it be found ?
  - Trade-off between exploration and convergence
  - The swarm converged on bad solution / local maximum